The Early Education and Family Wellness Centre

 Dress for the weather:

-Remember to dress your child for the weather.
-We like to go outside to play everyday.
-Also, please remember to label your child’s clothing as so much of the clothing at this age is similar
+Remember to send snow pants, mittens etc with your child each day to school.
+We like to enjoy the snow and go outside to play whenever possible.
+Also, please remember to label your child’s clothing as so much of the clothing at this age is similar.

 Arrival & Dismissal Times